 - You prioritize lower cost without sacrificing too much performance.

-- You play on PC or Xbox and do not need PlayStation compatibility.
+- You play on PC or Xbox and don’t need PlayStation compatibility.

-- You consider 12 Nm of torque to be sufficient.
+- You think 12 Nm of torque is enough.

 - Choose the ClubSport DD+ if:

-- You are a PlayStation user and are looking for the best compatible option.
+- You’re a PlayStation user and you’re looking for the best compatible option.

-- You want the maximum force feedback available (15 Nm) for superior dive.
+- Do you want the maximum force feedback available (15 Nm) for a more immersive experience?

-- You participate in competitions or endurance races where every detail of feedback matters.
+- You participate in competitions or endurance races where every bit of feedback matters.

-Both models represent Fanatec’s best in direct drive steering wheel bases, second only to the Fanatec Podium DD1 and DD2.
+Both models represent the best Fanatec has to offer in direct-drive steering wheel bases, second only to the Fanatec Podium DD1 and DD2.

-If you want to buy one of these bases we recommend that you use the official Fanatec website, which is currently the only place where you can buy them.
+If you want to buy one of these bases, we recommend that you visit the official Fanatec website, which is currently the only place where they are available for purchase.